 I love reading good historical fiction.
 I think its a great way to learn the stories of what happened – which is really what history is about, isn’t it?

 I had written a number of non-fiction books before I decided to try my hand at historical fiction.
 I was immediately hooked.
 For this author, at least, writing historical fiction is as much fun as reading historical fiction.

-My first, family-friendly historical novels were written about Leonardo da Vinci, of course: Leonardo the Florentine; Leonardo: Masterpieces in Milan; Leonardo: To Mantua and Beyond; Leonardo: A Return to Florence; Leonardo: A Return to Painting; and most recently, Leonardo and the Looming Litigation.
-Book 7 of that series is currently a work in progress, and I’ve also written one recently on Michelangelo – Michelangelo the Florentine.
+My first, family-friendly historical novels were written about Leonardo da Vinci, of course: Leonardo the Florentine; Leonardo: Masterpieces in Milan; Leonardo: To Mantua and Beyond; Leonardo: A Return to Florence; Leonardo: A Return to Painting; and Leonardo and the Looming Litigation.
+Book 7 of that series was completed recently – Leonardo: Living Through Loss, and I’ve also written one recently on Michelangelo – Michelangelo the Florentine.

 And along the way to writing those books, I’ve also written novels on several of my other favorite topics: The Lewis and Clark Expedition (told from the perspective of Captain Clark’s slave, York) – York Proceeded On; The Constitutional Convention (told from the perspective of a young British spy) – Failure in Philadelphia?; and the interesting story of the Vanderbilts at Biltmore (through the eyes of a fictional friend of their daughter) – The Gracie Jones Chronicles: Visiting the Vanderbilts.
 Those novels were followed by several short stories: The Attack on Wuerzburg; The Attack in Cappadocia; The Attack at Shkodra.

 I have written several blog posts connected to my historical fiction that you may also enjoy reading: